Multi-agency Case Audits and Case Reviews

 - a parent has been murdered and a domestic homicide review is being initiated under the Domestic Violence Act 2004; or

 - a child has been seriously harmed following a violent assault perpetrated by another child or an adult;

 and the case gives rise to concerns about the way in which local professionals and services worked together to safeguard and promote the welfare of children.
 This includes inter-agency and/or inter-disciplinary working.

-Ofsted is the inspection and regulatory body that evaluates all serious case reviews.
+Ofsted is the inspection and regulatory body that, until 2012, evaluated all serious case reviews.

 Learning Lessons from Serious Case Reviews 2009-2010 provides analysis of 147 serious case reviews completed between 1 April 2009 and 31 March 2010.